Travel.State.Gov >

 The Process

 Because Austria is party to the Hague Adoption Convention, adoptions from Austria must follow a specific process designed to meet the Convention’s requirements.
-A brief summary of the Convention adoption process is provided below.
-You must complete these steps in the following order to meet all necessary legal requirements.
-Adoptions completed out of order may cause significant delays or result in the child not being eligible for an immigrant visa to the United States.
+A brief summary of the U.S. Convention adoption process is provided below.
+You must complete these steps in the following order to meet all necessary U.S. legal requirements.
+Completing certain steps out of order may cause significant delays or result in the child not being eligible for an immigrant visa to the United States.

 2. Apply to USCIS to be Found Suitable and Eligible to Adopt